How can we help?

 What is this earthquake detection feature and do I need it?

 The earthquake detection feature of the app is the citizen science project (on Android phones only), where the accelerometer on your phone is monitored for earthquake like signals and fed into the Berkeley Seismology Lab for earthquake research.
-You may disable this citizen science feature of the app by going to the app settings, ie, Settings -> Battery saving mode -> ON
+You may disable this feature by swiping off the notification from your notification tray.
+If that wasn't successful, you may disable it by going to the app settings and turning on the battery saving mode, ie, Settings -> Battery saving mode -> ON

 Your readiness to receive the ShakeOut drill is the same as your readiness to receive live earthquake alerts, ie, Set your Homebase

-Can I opt out of the receiving the Great ShakeOut TEST alert?
+Can I opt out of the receiving the ShakeOut drill alert?

 Still have a question?